 Project description by Giancarlo Ragazzi Architects

-In 1935 the stadium, which had been bought by the City Council, was enlarged for the first time: four curved stands were added to the existing straight stands, creating a continuous ring.
+In 1935, the stadium, which had been bought by the City Council, was enlarged for the first time: four curved stands were added to the existing straight stands, creating a continuous ring.
 Furthermore, the two main stands were enlarged.
-The project was supervised by engineer Bertera and architect Perlasca and increased the total capacity to 55.000 spectators.
+The project, supervised by engineers Bertera and Perlasca, increased the total capacity to 55.000 spectators.

-In 1954/55, a second enlargement, carried out by Ronca and Calzolari, transformed the structure radically with a second layer to the stands.
-The new stands were made up of a load-bearing structure external to the old construction and totally covering the existing stands.
+In 1954/55, a second enlargement, carried out by Ronca and Calzolari, radically transformed the structure by adding a second layer to the stands.
+The new stands were made up of a load-bearing structure external to the old construction, fully covering the existing stands.

-The spiral stairways giving access to the new stands totally renewed the architectural image of the structure.
-The capacity rose to 100.000 spectators but later works reduced this to a maximum of about 80.000.
-This included standing places and places occupied in overcrowded conditions: the total seating capacity could be calculated at around 60.000 spectators.
+The spiral stairways that provide access to the new stands have completely transformed the structure’s architectural image.
+The capacity rose to 100.000 spectators, but later works reduced this to a maximum of about 80.000.
+This included standing places and places occupied in overcrowded conditions; the total seating capacity was estimated at around 60.000 spectators.

-For the occasion of the Soccer World Cup 1990, the Milan Municipal Administration decided to proceed with the refurbishment of San Siro Stadium after they turned down the idea of building a new stadium due to reasons of high costs and limited time available.
+For the occasion of the Soccer World Cup 1990, the Milan Municipal Administration decided to proceed with the refurbishment of San Siro Stadium after turning down the idea of building a new stadium due to high costs and limited time available.
 Furthermore, the ‘Meazza’ stadium belongs to a sports and leisure complex, called ‘the city of sport,’ which has increased since 1887, the year in which the first horse racing course was established in Milan.

 The motives and concepts behind the project, conceived by the City Council, can be summarised as follows: